agisga/agisga.github.io/_posts/2016-05-12-grpSLOPE_on_CRAN.md

 #  [1] 1
 ```

-Of course, the method does not perform this good under all circumstances &mdash; the interested reader can learn more from the papers referred to in the [grpSLOPE README on github](https://github.com/agisga/grpSLOPE/blob/master/README.md).
+Of course, the method does not perform this good under all circumstances &mdash; the interested reader can learn more from the papers referred to in the [grpSLOPE README on github](https://github.com/agisga/grpSLOPE/blob/master/README.md) (unfortunately, the "real" journal publication is still under preparation, and another related journal publication is currently under review, so, not publicly available yet either).